Rolls-Royce Trent 900: Upgrades

 The Trent 900 family of engines had their first set of upgrades marketed as the Trent 900EP; these were available for delivery from 2012.
 This package delivered a 1% saving on fuel burn compared to non EP engines.
 Rolls-Royce told Aviation Week and Space Technology that the upgrades were intended in most cases for both new engines and as retrofits.
 This upgrade is based on advancements made during the development of the Trent XWB for the Airbus A350 XWB and matches improvements made for the Trent 700 called the Trent 700EP.
 Block 1 includes elliptical leading edges in the compressor, smaller low-pressure turbine tip clearances, and new coating for the high-pressure compressor drum, as well as an upgrade to the engine control (FADEC) software.

 The EP2 package entered testing in May 2013 and was scheduled to be available for delivery in mid 2014.
 This package aims to provide a further 0.8% reduction in fuel burn on top of the improvements offered by the EP package.
 Changes include better sealing of the low-pressure turbine, improvements to fan blade tip clearances, and other changes derived from the engines developed for the Boeing 787 and Airbus A350.
 EP2 passed a type certificate test by European Aviation Safety Agency on 27 November 2013 and an update type certificate was issued on 11 December 2013.

+Another modernization was introduced in 2016 with the EP3 package.